 To begin, you will need to have your lawyer review existing documents as they relate to the planning of your estate.
 In most cases, you will want to ensure above all that your wishes as stated in these papers remain the same.

 Nevertheless, if your family relationships have undergone a shift or changes in state and federal tax, trust, probate, and property laws have occurred, an update is likely in order.

 Your attorney will also want to check the sufficiency of your plan.
 Although it may have served the purpose at the time you drew it up, it may no longer be appropriate for handling your assets as they stand today.

 Your Estate Planning Attorney Should Pay Particular Attention to the Following:

 Wills and Trusts

-It will be vital not only to locate the most recent versions of these documents but also to carefully examine their contents and any codicils that might exist.
+It will be vital not only to locate the most recent versions of these documents but also to carefully examine their contents and any codicils or amendments that might exist.

 At this time, you may also wish to compose one or more gift letters as another way of ensuring that certain valued items wind up in the proper hands.

 In addition to revealing your present properties and the manner in which you hold them, an accurate listing will include a full accounting of monies owed along with those coming due and full contact information for all debtors and creditors.